markharrison/markharrison.github.io/src/pages/about.md

 Mark Harrison - Azure AppDev Specialist

 Experienced Microsoft sales specialist with a wide and diverse range of technical skills, expertise and a wealth of customer facing experience.
-Accomplished twenty-two years in Microsoft as a solution sales / technical specialist and prior to that worked for seventeen years for systems integrators in all areas of the software lifecycle.
+Accomplished twenty-four years in Microsoft as a solution sales / technical specialist and prior to that worked for seventeen years for systems integrators in all areas of the software lifecycle.

 My purpose ...